 In 1988, CAS expanded beyond defense contracts to cover all larger government contracts with civilian agencies, and in 1995, CAS was extended to educational institutions.
 Presently, a significant amount of money is to be accounted for; in 2017, for instance, the federal government committed $507 billion in contracts for goods, services, and research and development.

 The importance of a qualified, knowledgeable CPA in handling government contracts can’t be overstated.
 Whether working for an organization like the U.S. Department of Defense (DOD), U.S. Department of Transportation (DOT), or U.S. Department of Education (ED) in evaluating a bid and awarding a contract, the cost accountant must be well versed in all 19 standards and rules that make up CAS.
 This includes understanding which standards apply to a specific contract and where exemptions apply.

 Government contracts are more highly regulated than private contracts, mainly because they involve public funds; therefore, accountants with a deep understanding of government regulations and business statutes involved in government contracts, such as the Federal Acquisition Regulation, are essential to the decision-making process.
 Because government contracts involve public funds, more than an aptitude for numbers is required; analytical skills, sound judgment, and predictive abilities are also essential in developing and executing government contracts.

-The clearest path to mastering the financial and governmental codes, regulations, statutes, and standards are to attain an MAcc and certification as a CPA.
+The clearest path to mastering the financial and governmental codes, regulations, statutes, and standards is to attain a MAcc and certification as a CPA.